tallkarol/amplify-s3-file-explorer/README.md

 - `src/App.tsx`: Main application component with routing
 - `src/main.tsx`: Application entry point

+## User Features

+### Password Reset

+**For Users:**
+If you forget your password, you can reset it at the login screen:
+1. Click the "Forgot Password?" link on the login page
+2. Enter your email address
+3. Check your email for a verification code
+4. Enter the code and create a new password

+**For Admins:**
+Administrators can trigger password resets for users:
+1. Navigate to Admin → Client Management
+2. Select the user
+3. Go to the "Actions" tab
+4. Click "Reset Password"
+5. The user will receive an email with instructions to reset their password

+### Account Lifecycle

+User accounts follow a three-stage lifecycle:
+- **Active**: User can login and access the system normally
+- **Inactive**: Account is temporarily disabled (can be reactivated)
+- **Deleted**: Account is soft-deleted; email can be reused for new accounts

 ## Security Considerations

 - Role-based access control for user/admin/developer permissions
 - S3 bucket configured with appropriate access policies
 - All data transfers encrypted in transit
 - User authentication with Cognito and JWT tokens
+- Duplicate email prevention to maintain account integrity

 ## Compliance